Skip to Main Content

 Social Contributions

-All talent payments require social security contributions of roughly 35% on top of gross fees.
-International productions typically work through Austrian payroll services to handle these obligations properly.
+All talent payments need social security inputs of roughly 35% on top of gross fees.
+Global shoots mostly work through Austrian payroll services to handle these obligations well.

 Agency Commissions